 Let the Eagle perch

 Let not our enemies hostile light burn us

 We shall have our children as the Hebrew women

 And our children’s children

 We break the Kola!

-Sharing a bit of my African culture.
+I am sharing a bit of my African culture.
 The Igbo is a South Eastern Nigerian tribe.
-As a growing kid some decades ago I have witnessed Igbo Kola breaking traditions.
-It’s normally used to welcome visitors especially on festivities.
+As a growing kid some decades ago, I have witnessed Igbo Kola breaking traditions.
+It’s usually used to welcome visitors, especially at festivities.